-If there are places in the nursery after the end of the Autumn term the school may offer these to rising threes.
+If there are places in the nursery after the end of the Autumn term the school may offer these to those children turning three in the autumn term.
 The families of any children who join the nursery on this basis must reapply for a nursery place for the following academic year in the normal way and no priority will be given to children already attending the nursery.